 On the positive note, though, energy storage materials are becoming cheaper, ever so gradually, and there is already a promise of solid-state battery technology that may prove to be more effective and less-costly than lithium ion batteries.

-We are probably still several years away from availability of the solid-state battery packs, whether commercial or for home uses, but the technology is certainly looking promising.
+We are probably still several years away from having commercially available solid-state battery packs, whether for business or domestic usage, but the technology is certainly looking promising.

 Manufacturing of solar panels is often reliant on the use of rare earth metals.